11 budget hotels and guest houses in Rome

-Both seasoned residents and novice tourists of Rome may find that the best shops, restaurants, and accommodations dwell on tiny sidestreets squeezed between the most well-known roads.
+Both seasoned residents and novice tourists may find that the best shops in Rome, restaurants, and accommodations dwell on tiny sidestreets squeezed between the most well-known roads.
 The RomeHello is one of those special discoveries.
 It sits among bistros, cafes, and marvellous churches on Via Torino, just minutes away from Termini train station, the Opera House, Eataly food court, and the Baths of Diocletian at the National Roman Museo.

 The RomeHello’s airy courtyard, peppered with picnic tables, plants, and stashes of homegrown herbs, and vibrant lounge provide the perfect spaces for guests to relax and connect with other travelers.
 Guests have access to a 24-hour kitchen and The Barrel, an adjoining bar and grill where guests can munch on burgers or enjoy Italian cuisine.

 Black Rooms Colosseo (Colosseum)

 Originally named for the family who built it, the Flavian Amphitheater was not famously nicknamed the Colosseum until the Middle Ages.
 Residents eventually identified the amphitheater with the Colossus of Nero, a 98-foot-tall bronze statue of the emperor which stood outside the Flavian structure.
 Now, guests of Black Rooms Colosseo are just one tram stop or a five-minute walk away from the world-renowned structure.